-Umschlagplatz was the square from which Warsaw’s Jewish community were sent to death camps during World War II, particularly to Treblinka.
+Umschlagplatz was the square from which Warsaw’s Jewish community were sent to death camps during World War Two, particularly to Treblinka.
 Today, a monument marks this tragic “assembly point”, from where thousands of people were transported.

 The Umschlagplatz is the area in Warsaw where the Jews from the Warsaw Ghetto were gathered in order to be deported to Treblinka Concentration Camp.